-5.5.3 OpenSSL-based PKCS#11
+5.5.3 OpenSSL 1.x.x with engine_pkcs11

-OpenSSL-based PKCS#11 uses engine_pkcs11 OpenSSL engine from libp11 project.
+OpenSSL engine-based PKCS#11 uses engine_pkcs11 OpenSSL engine from libp11 project.

 engine_pkcs11 tries to fit the PKCS#11 API within the engine API of OpenSSL.
 That is, it provides a gateway between PKCS#11 modules and the OpenSSL engine API.
 One has to register the engine with OpenSSL and one has to provide the path to the PKCS#11 module which should be gatewayed to.
 This can be done by editing the OpenSSL configuration file, by engine specific controls, or by using the p11-kit proxy module.